pllab/embedded-class-riscv/README.md

     - Not particularly fancy, more syntactic, but turning nested MUX's into something more readable.

-Note: All of the std lib components are "resued" and can be parameterized in some way, it's just that some of them don't have loops/recursion.
+Note: All of the std lib components are "reused" and can be parameterized in some way, it's just that some of them don't have loops/recursion.

 ## Standard Library Functions